craigbuckler/oldclink/src/pages/book-accommodation/#index.md

 ---
-title: Book a holiday apartment at The Old Clink
+title: Book holiday accommodation at The Old Clink
 menu: Contact
-description: How to book the Annexe or the Flat at the Old Clink for your next vacation in Budleigh Salterton, East Devon.
+description: How to book accommodation at the Old Clink for your next vacation in Budleigh Salterton, East Devon.
 priority: 0.5
 hero: budleigh-beach-3
 heroquote: love the accommodation, the view, the peace, the tranquility and the hospitality
 herocite: J &amp; J Gates, Halberton
 ---

-To book your stay at The Old Clink, please contact Sarah directly:
+To book accommodation at The Old Clink in Budleigh Salterton, please contact Sarah directly:

 <ul class="book">
 <li><a href="tel:+44-1395-446453" class="icon phone">+44 1395 446 453</a></li>